Code-Institute-Submissions/Gavin-1001-Gavin-1001.github.io/README.md

 * Implement a site map for ease of use.

 ## Design Brief
-The main aim of Meditate is create a webpage that will (encourage[change word]) users to be more concious of they're mental health in the form of Meditation/Mindfulness.
+The main aim of Meditate is create a webpage that will encourage users to be more concious of their mental health in the form of Meditation/Mindfulness.
 Another aim of the site is to provide simplistic, quick exercises for users to preform at home.
 For the basic design principle of the site was to keep it simplistic, easy to read information.
 The flow of the web site follows that trend of simplicity and calmness with it's colours and fonts.
 Below I have included my reasoning for choosing my font and colours for the project.

 Images:
 * All [images](https://github.com/Gavin-1001/Gavin-1001.github.io/tree/main/assets/images/wireframes) that I used in the development of this project are from [Getty Images](https://www.gettyimages.ie/).
 This project is based off of the design of both wireframe 2 and wireframe 3.